alekspetrov/mcp-docs-service/docs/README.md

 - Creating comprehensive knowledge bases for LLM context
 - Analyzing documentation structure and relationships
 - Managing documentation categories and tags
+- Integrating with the Model Context Protocol (MCP)

 ## Contributing